Skip to content

 Week 3

-Test edge cases, exceptions, and quality checks against real business inputs.
+Test edge cases, approvals, and exception handling against real business examples.

 Week 4

-Go live, review exceptions, and measure the first KPI loop honestly.
+Go live, review what failed or needed approval, and decide whether the KPI loop justifies continuation.

 Audit outputs